raspberrypilearning/sense-hat-puzzle-box/comb_lock.md

 ```

 The first line of code tells the sense hat to display the locked image and the next two lines create two lists.
-- The *code* list contains the elements in the combination lock, in the example 5 numbers have been, but more could be added for a more complex code.
+- The *code* list contains the elements in the combination lock, in the example 5 numbers have been used but more could be added for a more complex code.
-- The second list *complete* will be used to store the completed steps of the combination, each time the user gets a step correct that step gets moved to the complete list.
+- The second list *complete* will be used to store the completed steps of the combination, each time the user gets a step correct that number gets moved to the complete list.

 ![Item moving](images/list-move.png)